BinitaBharati/jilapi/README.md

 ## Jilapi property file

 ### File description
+* **`<CMND_KEY>.entity.delimiter`**: The delimiter marking a complete entity can be demarked.Entity is a single unit of useful data.
+     A command output can have multiple such entities.The default entity delimiter is new line, but it may not be true in all cases.
+* **`<CMND_KEY>.result.entity.field.delimiter`**: The delimiter used to delimit across individual fields of a entity.This should be a      unique character, and should not be already present as part of the original output.The default field delimiter when not specified      is SPACE.
+     A command output can have multiple such entities.The default entity delimiter is new line, but it may not be true in all cases.
 * **`<CMND_KEY>.result.sections`**: Useful when the command output has multiple sections.May not be applicable for all commands.
     Please check the 'cmnd3' properties for a demo of the <CMND_KEY>.result.sections property.
-* **`<CMND_KEY>.result.sections.header`**:  The output line preceding the start of the actual data.May not be applicable for all commands.
+* **`<CMND_KEY>.result.header`**:  The output line preceding the start of the actual data.May not be applicable for all commands.
-* **`<CMND_KEY>.result.sections.footer`**: The output line following the end of the actual data.May not be applicable for all commands.
+* **`<CMND_KEY>.result.footer`**: The output line following the end of the actual data.May not be applicable for all commands.
-* **`<CMND_KEY>.result.sections.ignore`**: The output line that needs to be ignored.May not be applicable for all commands.
+* **`<CMND_KEY>.result.ignore`**: The output line that needs to be ignored.May not be applicable for all commands.
-* **`<CMND_KEY>.result.sections.line.field.map`**: A map representing the position of the fields (per output line) to the field.
+* **`<CMND_KEY>.result.entity.field.positional.map`**: A map representing the position of the fields of an entity in the output.This is mutually exclusive with result.entity.field.prefix.map.s.
 The map should contain the field positions in ascending order.
-Eg : 1:fieldA,4:fieldB,10:fieldC is valid.
+      Eg -> 1:fieldA,4:fieldB,10:fieldC is valid.
 But, 1:fieldA,10:fieldC,4:fieldB is invalid.
       A single field can spawn across multiple positions (columns) in the output line.See cmnd2's buildTime for a sample of the same.
-* **`<CMND_KEY>.result.line.field.delimiter`**: The delimiter used to delimit across individual fields.This should be a unique character, and should no be already present as part of the original output.The field delimiter when not specified is SPACE.
+      If exact field positioning not available, but instead search texts per field available in the output, then please use result.entity.prefix.map.
+* **`<CMND_KEY>.result.entity.field.prefix.map`**: A list enlisting the text content signifying the start of each field of an entity in the output.This is mutually exclusive with result.entity.field.positional.map.
+* **`<CMND_KEY>.result.entity.delimiter`**: Delimiter to determine start and end of a complete entity.
+Default delimiter is a new line. i.e each line of the output is a meaningful complete entity..
+* **`<CMND_KEY>.result.entity.field.delimiter`**: Delimiter between individual fields of an entity, Default is SPACE..

 ### Sample file